The Iron Man of India

 - The farmers pleaded with Vallabhbhai Patel to lead them in revolt when this injustice left them unable to provide for their families or themselves.
 Patel initially informed them, nevertheless, that failing to pay taxes could result in the seizure of their farms and possessions.

-- Under Patel’s guidance, the farmers of Bardoli were ready to face the worst, stood together, and were determined to combat this injustice without violence.
+- Under Patel’s guidance, the farmers of Bardoli stood together, prepared to face the worst, and were determined to combat this injustice without resorting to violence.
 As a result, the British Raj vowed they would end the uprising when the farmers discontinued paying their duties.

 - The government immediately auctioned off farms and homes after sending in collectors to frighten the farmers or forcefully confiscate them.
 To purchase the property, however, no one from Gujarat or elsewhere in India showed up.

 - One village defied the others and paid taxes, leading to a boycott of that community.
-Furthermore, even if someone were to purchase the farmers’ confiscated fields, they would be unable to hire labor to work on them.
+Furthermore, even if someone purchased the farmers’ confiscated fields, they could not hire labor to work on them.

 - The British Raj forcefully accepted the requirements of the farmers when Indian members of the government in Bombay and across India began to resign from their positions and support them.